Puppy socialisation and training

 All pups must be carried in and out to the class.

 This is a 8 week rolling term which you can join once your puppy is ready (space permitting).
-Any puppies who have joined the puppy crèche (see above) are given priority places in this group.
-These classes are suitable for any dog up to the age of approx 6m (depending on size and any issues)
+Any puppies who have joined the puppy crèche have an allocated space in this group.
+These classes are suitable for any dog up to the age of approx 5m (depending on size and any issues) and are suitable for most rescue puppies.

 The puppy class is 45 minutes long.